Welcome home, knights!

 Your room and roommate information are available to you in the housing portal after room selection is complete.

-Please note that rooms and roommate information may change due to cancellations, or other circumstances.
+Please note: Rooms and roommate information may change due to cancellations, or other circumstances.
 Check your housing portal to confirm your room assignment before you arrive to campus.

 We strongly encourage students to consider obtaining renter’s insurance to protect their personal belongings in case of unforeseen circumstances or events.
 Renter’s insurance can typically be obtained through most homeowner’s insurance policies or various insurance companies.